spiffe/spiffe.io/content/docs/latest/spire-helm-charts-hardened-about/namespaces.md

 ---
 title: Namespaces
 short: Namespaces
-description: Which namespaces to use to install the SPIRE Helm charts
+description: Which namespaces to install the SPIRE Helm charts to
 kind: spire-helm-charts-hardened-about
 weight: 210
 aliases: